M.Ed. in Counselor Education

 APPLY to the VCU Accelerated B.S.
 Psychology to M.Ed. in Counselor Education Program!

-The summer 2023 application for the VCU Accelerated B.S.
-Psychology to M.Ed. in Counselor Education is live and taking applications through January 15, 2023.
+The application for the VCU Accelerated B.S.
+Psychology to M.Ed. in Counselor Education is live and taking applications through January 15, 2024.

 CACREP logo in greenThe M.Ed. in counselor education provides students with the specialized knowledge and skills required for placement in elementary, middle and high schools, as well as postsecondary institutions.